Work with multilingual content

 Smart lock prevents team members from locking a content item from other users just by opening it.
 The item is locked only after a team member actually starts editing the content.
 Thus, you avoid any downtime in teamwork.

-NOTE: By default, only Administrators can unlock items in case users lock items for too long.
+NOTE: By default, only Administrators can unlock items in case other users lock items for too long.

-For more information about managing permissions, see Administration: Permissions by section. and Administration: Permissions of individual items.
+For more information about managing permissions, see Permissions by section. and Permissions of individual items.

-For more information about which items can have their unlock permissions configured, see Reference: Permission sets.
+For more information about which items can have their unlock permissions configured, see Permission sets.

 When working with multilingual content, it is of key importance that content development and publishing are not impeded by sequential translation due to locking of content items in different cultures.
 Concurrent editing of multilingual content enables editor teams to modify and work on translations of the same content simultaneously since content items are locked individually for each language.
 For example, if a content editor locks a News item in English, this News item can still be edited or translated by another author in, say, German.
 Thus, there is no latency in content production and each language editor can work on their translation without blocking other editors from creating translated versions in other languages.